Updated: Sep 10

 Do they feel they are looked at as unique, but part of the team?

-It is equally important in the recruitment process to understand motivations of the recruit, set the expectations of the company, set expectations for the role and to make sure everything aligns with the value of the market.
-This will set the foundation, attract the new recruit and lead to a solid relationship that does not revert to a sole focus of money.
+It is equally important in the recruitment process to understand the motivations of the recruit, set the expectations for the company, set expectations for the role, and to make sure everything aligns with the value of the market for specific positions.
+This will set the foundation, attract the new recruit, and lead to a solid relationship that does not revert to a sole focus of money.